Conquest (play-by-mail game): Reception

-In the February–March 1990 issue of White Wolf, Stephen and Stewart Wieck called it "a game of rapid action and aggressive tactics.
+In the February–March 1990 issue of White Wolf, Stephan and Stewart Wieck called it "a game of rapid action and aggressive tactics.
 There is little room for diplomacy and interplayer communication."
 They suggested that because of the lack of turn deadlines or a schedule, a player who submitted turns very quickly might gain an unfair advantage.
 They thought the game was good for beginners due to its "low complexity and relatively low cost", but believed it was a game that experienced player would also enjoy due to "the speed of the game and its processing efficiency."
 They concluded by giving the game an average rating of 3 out of 5, saying, "Between the computer moderation, fantastic Turn Sheets, and consistent service, Conquest is a very smooth running game which doesn't require much busy work from its players.
 Despite its shortcomings in realism, it's a fun game to play which, in the end, is really all that matters."